federicarollo/SYNTH-ITA/README.md

   - **V1.0**
   - **V1.1**
   - **V2.0**
-- `synthetic_dataset`: Contains the final synthetic dataset of **10,000** news articles.
+- `synthetic_dataset`: Contains the final synthetic dataset.
 For each article, the following are provided:
   - The generated fictitious annotation.
   - The news article created using **prompt V1.1**.
   - The news article created using **prompt V2.0**.